 The goal of these books is to kickstart young adventurers’ imaginations and introduce them to D&D’s classes, races, and more.

 You won’t find stat blocks or character sheets here.
 Instead, the focus is on creativity and decision-making.

 What These Books Are Not

-The emphasis on these books is less about the rules of D&D and more about telling your own adventure.
+The emphasis of these books is less on the rules of D&D and more on telling your own adventure.

 Instead, the goal is for Young Adventurers and their parents or guardians (who will be playing as Dungeon Masters) to work together in creating a character and then use that character as an avatar within a story-based campaign.